Bees! Bees! Bees!

 This film, however, is her first collaboration with the “Master of Disaster”, Irwin Allen.
 It’s one of the most panned movies ever despite – to my surprise – one Oscar nomination.
 As in all Irwin Allen films, she’s part of an All-Star cast including many familiar faces from this genre with a few more random big names from other films making an appearance.

-In a nutshell, what it all about.
-The film starts with a group of soldiers in protective suits and helmets of either orange (note this appears to be a favourite colour in the Irwin movie) or white – with guns storm into a military base.
+In a nutshell, what is it all about?
+The film starts with a group of soldiers in protective suits and helmets of either orange (note this appears to be a favourite colour in the Irwin movie) or white – with guns storming into a military base.
 After they reach the communication centre, they discover everyone in the room is dead… but from what?

 An unarmed man in a safari suit with a penchant for sunflower seeds arrives on the scene, it’s Dr Brad Crane (Caine).
 Bizarrely he tells the men, now headed by General Slater (Widmark) – who has just arrived by chopper, (as all significant actors do in Allen movies) – see Paul Newman in The Towering Inferno (1974)) – he’s an entomologist.
 Crane tells how he just happened to follow a swarm of bees there.
 This could be an excuse behind the biggest heist ever in a Die Hard (1988) movie, but it’s not.
 His story is backed up by the evidence, and the pretty

 Then we meet the Durant family who is having a nice wee family picnic.
 Mum and dad are in matching straw hats and 70s wear.
 Suddenly a swarm of bees attack them, and young son Paul takes refuge in the car.
 Meanwhile, his family die in slow motion from bees!
 Bees!
 Bees!.
 Despite bees making it impossible to see out the front screen young Paul zooms off – driving very well for a 14-year-old with a bee-covered window screen – heading for Marysville.